Restaurant Performance Index rose 0.6% in January

-The Current Situation Index, which measures current trends in four industry indicators, stood at 99.2 in November – down 0.4% from a level of 99.6 in October.
-November represented the fifth consecutive month in which the current situation component stood below 100 in contraction territory.
+The Current Situation Index, which measures current trends in four industry indicators, stood at 99.1 in January – up 0.8% from a level of 98.3 in December.
+Despite the gain, January marked the seventh consecutive month in which the current situation index was below 100 in contraction territory.

 Read the full RPI report.